avablakedesign/avablake-note-taker/README.md

  What problem does it solve?: This project solves the problem of note taking.
 Physical notes can be lost or become unorderly.
 This app allows someone to have back up files, easy editing and better organisation.

  What did you learn?: I learned how to program the backend.
+I understand express.js.
+I know about servers, middleware, routes and ports.

  ## Installation
 Use npm start to start the server and ctrl C to stop it.
  ## Table of Contents